Passeo/BetonQuest/documentation/Documentation/Events-List.md

 Drop the predefined items.
 They are specified exactly as in `give` event - list separated by commas, every item can have amount separated by colon.
 Default amount is 1.
 You can also specify `private` to make item invisible to other people this keyword need `ProtocolLib` installed.
-And you can also specify `nodespawn` to make item not despawning after 5 minutes.
+And you can also specify the `protected` keyword to safe the item fromm despawning, merging etc.

 !!! example
   ```YAML